Suitcase packed for summer travel in the UK

 Trainers (Sneakers)

-If you can’t stand the idea of sneakers, or if you’re leaning into your dark academia phase, you can’t go wrong with a classic Oxford to blend comfort and style.
+If you can’t stand the idea of sneakers, or if you’re leaning into your dark academia phase, stick with a classic Oxford to blend comfort and style.

 When you’re ready to dress things up, a cute pair of flats or sandals is all you need.
 Leave your heels at home – trust me.
 They aren’t necessary and no one wants sore feet or a broken ankle on holiday.